Pets

 The best way to learn about the pet rules is to read the association's governing docs.
 It is not uncommon for the seller or listing agent of a condo to make a mistake in the Florida condo listing that misrepresents the condo rules.

-For example, the condo listing may state that the weigh limit is 40 pounds when the limit is 30 pounds.
-Or that listing may not mention the breeds of dogs that are prohibited.
+For example, a condo listing may state that the weigh limit is 40 pounds when the limit is 30 pounds.
+Or a listing may not mention the breeds of dogs that are prohibited.
+Some condo real estate listings may "slant" the listing to not fully represent all the requirements around pet ownership in an attempt to promote a sale.

 What Can I Do If The Condo Seller Misrepresented Pet Rules?